iziliev/Projects-with-Raspberri-Pi4B/README.md

 - A blue screen will appear.
 Now select Interfacing option.
 - After this, we need to select I2C option.
- -After this, we need to select Yes and press enter and then ok.
+- After this, we need to select Yes and press enter and then ok.
- -After this, we need to reboot Raspberry Pi by typing below command:
+- After this, we need to reboot Raspberry Pi by typing below command:

 	sudo reboot